mayankysharma/ENPM-661-Project-3/README.md

 * Output:
     - `map.jpg`: Image of the map
     - `node_exploration.avi` : Video of the exploration of the robot, till it reach the goal.
+    - `optimal_path.avi` : Video of the exploration of the robot, till it reach the goal.